 French snowboarding is fantastic.
-Each resort delivers for different riders and is welcome on the slopes.
+Each resort delivers for different riders and is welcoming to snowboarders on the slopes.
 If you’re looking to drop into some deep powder or cruise on wide-open pistes, there’s something for everyone.
 Our experts have created a guide to the best snowboarding in France.

 Conditions are superb in Alpe d’Huez for most of the season due to its high altitude of 1,860m-3,330m.
 This is why the ski resort has some of the best snowboarding in France.
 If you’re searching for excellent freeride opportunities the open powder field of Le Grand Sablat and Cheminées du Macles couloirs are great spots to ride.
 There’s also an impressive 250km of slopes to enjoy too.
 All of which can be accessed with a brilliant lift network.
 There’s also a giant snowpark if you’re a thrill-seeker.

 Part of the Portes du Soleil ski area, Avoriaz is an excellent destination for snowboarders.
 It’s truly a winter playground with 600km of pistes and fantastic off-piste terrain to explore.
 Whether you’re a beginner or an advanced rider there’s something for everyone.
 The lift network is state-of-the-art and there are brilliant beginner areas to progress.
 The Stash Park is a unique fun park in the treeline with specialised features to try tricks on.
 Freeriders will enjoy the many powder pockets across the ski resorts in the area.